tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 [Feasibility of the Proposed Solutions](#feasibility-of-the-proposed-solutions) and [Current Limitations and Possible Implementations](#current-limitations-and-possible-implementations) analize the viability of one of the proposed solutions in the context of Tendermint's architecture based on reactors.
-Finally, [Formalization Work](#formalization-work) brifely discusses the work still needed demonstrate the correctness of the chosen solution.
+Finally, [Formalization Work](#formalization-work) briefly discusses the work still needed demonstrate the correctness of the chosen solution.

 The high level subsections are aimed at readers who are familiar with consensus algorithms, in